5 Tips to Create That Killer RIB Video With Your Smartphone

 1. Keep it Short!

-While you are immensely passionate about your RIB and the trip you’ve been filming, viewers aren’t necessarily.
-Some people may watch your video even as a courtesy.
+While you are immensely passionate about your RIB and the trip you’ve been filming, viewers might not share the same enthusiasm.

-According to research only 45% of viewers are still watching a video after one minute.
-So don’t lose your audience and engage them within the first 30 seconds.
+Research shows that only 45% of viewers are still watching a video after one minute, so it’s crucial to engage your audience within the first 30 seconds to keep their attention.

-We see a lot of smartphone footage, quickly shot while holding the device vertically (portrait).
-It doesn’t do credit to the subject at all.
+We often see smartphone footage hastily shot in vertical (portrait) orientation, which doesn’t do justice to the subject at all.

 Imagine seeing a movie like Star Wars filmed vertically.
 It will make you sick and you will stop watching it.